cpmpercussion/creative-prediction/docs/_presentations/2022-haigen-performing-generative-controller.md

 - e.g., turntable, mixer, modular synthesiser, effects pedal, etc

-- what does "intelligence" look like in these instruments?
+- what does "intelligence" and "co-creation" look like in these instruments?

-- Can we incorporate generative AI into a longer-term performance practice?
+- can we incorporate generative AI into a longer-term performance practice?

 {% include slides/background-image.html
 id="xtouch"